Gagandeep20320/OOPDProject/CODE_DETAILS.md

 Logical program : Loop

 - Loop Implementation
-JZ -> Pre req: PC, Memory
+JZ -> Pre req: PC, Memory -> DONE
-JZ LABEL
+JNZ also implemented
-Debug MOV
+Debug MOV -> DONE
-See that the parent classes should have some significant role(Not just dummies)
+LD and STR commands should not be individual class since they re-initiate the complete memory which means that we may lose data (Check if it does that or not)